bllllent/ltc/Security.md

 ## People Search Opt Out

 1. [EasyOptOuts](https://easyoptouts.com) - Opts out of a whole bunch of sites on your behalf, running every 4 months, for an annual subscription fee.
-2. Discover Bank Online Privacy Service - Open a Discover Bank savings account for the minimum amount and it inlcudes a people search opt out service.
+2. Discover Bank Online Privacy Protection - Open a Discover Bank savings account for the minimum amount and it inlcudes a people search opt out service.
 Can only be activated in the Discover mobile app.
 Runs every 90 days.

 ## Do Not Call
 [National Do Not Call Registry](https://www.donotcall.gov)